harplife/zettelkasten/math/algebra_and_trigonometry/chapter_p/chapter_p1_exercises.md

 107. Distributive Property and Multiplicative Identity Property
 108. Distributive Property
 109. Associative Property of Addition
-110. Associative Property of Multiplication
+110. Associative Property of Multiplication AND commutative
 111. Distributive Property
-112. Associative Property of Multiplication and Multiplicative Inverse Property
+112. Associative Property of Multiplication and Multiplicative Inverse Property AND identity
 113. $\frac{1}{2}$
 114. $\frac{2}{7}$
 115. $\frac{3}{8}$